naustudio/nau-jukebox/README.md

 ===========
 This is a fun, side project to allow our team to collectively suggest and play a continuously pending list of songs.

-The songs URL is currently parsable from nhaccuatui.com, ~~mp3.zing.com~~, soundcloud.com, youtube.com
+The songs URL is currently parsable from nhaccuatui.com, mp3.zing.com, soundcloud.com, youtube.com

+**NOTE: This code is under major migration to support OAuth login and multi-room.
+Stay tuned.**

 Changelog:
 ----------

+### 2017-09-18
+- Re-organize code to separate client/server folders
+- Upgrade code to ES6
+- Upgrade MediaElementPlayer to 4.2.5 to fix several auto-continuation issues
+- Fix booking of Zing source URLs
+- Changes of labels and icons to more understandable UI

 ### 2017-09-12
 - Upgrade to Meteor 1.5.1